jkanev/treetime/README.md

 ## Concept ##
 [Table of Contents](#id-contents)

-Think about your data and what you want to organise.
-Data is usually a bunch of simple items which can be grouped or sorted and which are related to each other.
-If you want to organise work in a company such a simple item could be a Task.
-In a spreadsheet that would be a line in a table, with several columns for different properties of the task.
-In TreeTime a Task would be a data item.
-It could have several fields like planned completion date, planned effort, actual completion date, current progress, a name and a short description.
-You can think of several ways to organise your data items:
-- Tasks can be part of a work package which can be part of a project which can be part of a product release.
-- Tasks can be done by persons which belong to a team which belongs to a department which belongs to a company.
-- Tasks may be planned to finish on a certain date, which may be part of a weekly plan, which may be part of a quarterly plan, which may be part of a yearly plan.

-Each of these ways to categorise the data is a tree in TreeTime.
-For each of these trees you may be interested in different things:
-- If you look at your Tasks organised into Projects and Workpackages you might want to see the effort per task, summed effort per Workpackage, or per Project.
-- If you look at your Data organised into Persons and Departments you might want to see the ratio of effort in one team compared to all other teams, or the percentage of effort of one department compared to all other departments.
-- If you look at your Tasks organised into planned completion periods you might want to see the total progress for tasks you planned for this year, this month or this week.
+### What is a Tree? ###

+A "tree" is a data structure, much like a table or a list.
+Using a tree you can naturally package your information into boxes and sub-boxes and sub-sub-boxes.
+Some examples:

+If you want to organise your work tasks you could sort them into work packages, that are part of projects, that are part of products.
+Alternatively, if you plan a larger project, you can sort all tasks by responsible persons, who are part of teams, that are part of departments, that are part of branches.
+You can also make a time plan, where a year consists of quarters, that consist of weeks, that contain a number of tasks.
+You can have an address book where you have a hierarchy of friends / colleagues / aquaintances, or you can sort knowledge about animals into kingdom / class / species.

+The nice thing about trees is that you can define mathematical functions on them.
+The planned hours can be added up, the task priority can be used to calculate mean priority per work package and project, work hours can be calculated per person and team.

 The concept of hierarchical categorisation can be applied to all sorts of data and will feel a lot more natural and easier to use than organising the same data in spread sheets.
-Examples are your family ancestory tree, your personal to-do list, a collection of facts you want to gather about a certain topic, a script for a play with different actors, stories and sub-stories, documentation and test instructions for software testing, and lots more.

-In TreeTime, the data item fields, the trees, and the fields that are displayed in a tree are completely user defined.
-At the moment TreeTime can display texts as well as numbers and their sums, means and ratios, and names of the parent node in all different trees.
+### How do I use TreeTime? ###

+The core concept of TreeTime is the idea to use severa different trees on the same data items.
+Different trees are in different tabs of the tree.
+If you, for instance, organise information about animals, you can have kingdom / class / species in one tab, habitat (continent / country / area) in another, and switch between them.
+If you organise tasks, you can switch between a year/quarter/week/day breakdown, a company/department/team/person tree, or a product/project/package/task overview.

+In TreeTime, the structure of your data (whether you store priority, hours, and a description for a task, or expected life span, habitat and number of legs for an animal), the trees themselves, the calculated values in the trees are completely user defined.

 <div id='id-installation'/>